DS-100/su23/syllabus.md

 The **[Extenuating Circumstances Form](https://forms.gle/GRREdhkik6bKm9bJA){:target="_blank"}** is for any circumstances that cannot be resolved via the grace period policy above.
 Within two business days of filling out the form, a course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
 For more information, please email [data100.support@berkeley.edu](mailto:data100.support@berkeley.edu).

-We recognize that at times, it can be difficult to manage your course performance—particularly in such a huge course, and particularly at Berkeley’s high standards.
+We recognize that at times, it can be difficult to manage your course performance — particularly in such a huge course, and particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.). **Our Grace Period Policy combined with the Extenuating Circumstances Form is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.** So please do not hesitate to reach out.

 Note that extenuating circumstances do not extend to logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope. **It is the student’s responsibility to identify and resolve these issues in advance of the on-time deadline.** We will not grant accommodations for these cases; instead, please use the grace period to cushion these submission errors.